roneesh/crypto_with_friends/with_friends.md

     The car is red.

 And one of you encode it in binary, and the other in hex, then I want you to switch and decode each other's message.
-So if you turned it into binary, you'll get some hex to decode back into English.
+So if you turned it into binary, you'll in turn get some hex to decode back into English.
 Remember, capital letters have different ASCII values than lower case ones and puncutation like a period or exclamation point will have their own decimal values too.
 Also a ' ' has it's own encoding value too.

 The binary value of 'The car is red.' is: